majidliaquat/gray-it-down-now/README.md

 - Tailwind CSS

-## This is completely created with AI
+## This is completely created with AI you can access it here: https://gray-it-down-now.lovable.app/